5 Fictional Books Based on Real Folklore

 Latest Posts

+- Alex Brown Between the Devil and the Deep Blue Sea: The Light at the Bottom of the World by London Shah 14 hours ago

+- Andrew Liptak A Lovecraft Cinematic Universe?
+SpecreVision Wants to Launch a Trilogy of H.P.
+Lovecraft Films 14 hours ago

-- Stubby the Rocket An Artist Chases Dreams in the Afterlife in Pixar’s Soul 10 hours ago
+- Stubby the Rocket Highlights from Maggie Stiefvater’s r/Fantasy AMA 15 hours ago

+- Keith R.A.
+DeCandido You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 16 hours ago

-- Tobias Carroll Time Travel, Extremism, and Identity: Johannes Anyuru’s They Will Drown in Their Mother’s Tears 10 hours ago
+- Emily Asher-Perrin She-Ra and the Princesses of Power Are Growing Up in Their Fourth Season 16 hours ago

-- Mahvesh Murad A Familiar Fantasy: Sisters of Shadow and Light by Sara B Larson 10 hours ago

 New in Series